Dong Hua Sao National Park: Flora and fauna

 The park's main forest type is semidry evergreen forest.
 Upland forest is considered moist evergreen forest.

 Animal species include the endangered yellow-cheeked gibbon.
 Wild elephants once roamed the area, but now only domesticated ones are found.
 Bird life includes the grey-faced tit-babbler, found only in Indochina, and rare hornbills.
 The wetlands are home to the Siamese crocodile, hog deer and green peafowl, all endangered.

 Threats

-Dong Hua Sao faces a number of environmental threats.
+Dong Hua Sao National Park faces a number of environmental threats.
 The most significant is forest conversion for coffee plantations.
 Other threats include destructive fishing practices, hunting, overcollection of forest products and use of wetlands for agriculture and fisheries.
 The crocodiles of the wetlands face threats to their prey base from hunting and fishing.